PrefectHQ/prefect/docs/orchestration/flow_config/storage.md

 To use SSH with `Git` storage, you'll need to ensure your repository can be cloned using SSH from where your flow is being run.

-For this to work correctly, the environment must have
+For this to work correctly, the environment must have:

 1. An SSH client available
 2. Required SSH keys configured